Testing General Relativity with NuSTAR data of Galactic Black Holes : II

-{\tt relxill\_nk} does not take into account the effect of returning radiation.
+Current reflection models ignore the effects of radiation from the plunging region \citep{Cardenas-Avendano:2020xtw}.
+If the emission from within the plunging regions matters, sources with low spins would have significant emission from within the ISCO and produce spectra that would look like having been caused by high spins.
+However, recently, \citet{2025arXiv250702583S} showed using numerical simulations that the plunging region is likely to be highly ionized and therefore does not produce significant emission lines, causing a non-significant effect on the spin measurement.
+The {\tt relxill\_nk} version used in this work assumes a constant electron density $n_e$ = $10^{15}$ $cm^{-3}$, which is too low for the X-ray binaries with a high mass accretion rate.
+The sources analyzed in this work have high mass accretion rates, and therefore, this effect needs to be explored further.
+Studies by \citet{Zhang:2019ldz} and \citep{Tripathi:2020dni} conclude that the electron density has a negligible effect on the measurement of $\alpha_{13}$. {\tt relxill\_nk} does not take into account the effect of returning radiation.
 A fraction of the reflection radiation emitted from the accretion disk returns to the disk due to the strong light-bending effect in the innermost regions of a black hole. \citet{2023EPJC...83..838R} studied the effect of returning radiation on the reflection spectrum through simulations and found that the current versions of reflection models (without returning radiation) can be used to test the Kerr metric.

-With future X-ray facilities like \textsl{eXTP} \citep{Zhang:2016ach} and \textsl{Athena} \citep{Nandra:2013jka}, the constraints on black hole and disk parameters could be improved.
-The current reflection models need to include simplifications and the work is underway.